 Accentuate the Negative: People who get a shard of the magic mirror in their eye or heart can see only the negative side of things.

 Adaptational Villainy / Adaptational Heroism: The Snow Queen gets both in varying adaptations.
 In the original fairy tale, she is simply a neutral entity who picks Kai (who willingly stays with her) up when he gets stuck to her sled and while she likes having him around as a foster child of sorts, she gives him a way to free himself from her icy kingdom if he ever so wishes (although he has to accomplish an almost impossible task to do it).
 A lot of adaptations change her into a proper villain that kidnaps Kai and holds him hostage against his will in her castle where Gerda has to fight her somehow.
 On the flip side, a handful of adaptations like to humanise her.
-The Hallmark adaptation actually does both where she is the villain of the story but gets redeemed at the end.
+The Hallmark adaptation actually does both where she is the villain of the story but gets redeemed at the end, and Frozen was originally going to have this scenario.

 Adaptation Distillation: The most blatant Christian references are often left outside adaptations for various reasons.
 Thus, the devil becomes a troll, and the symbol of the Rose, often left in, is not explained in the same way.
 In one particular case, the devil (here a kind of wizard), broke the mirror himself, leaving the entire Heaven reference out.